 Flowers make a great iPhone photography subject, and they’re a joy to shoot because of their natural beauty and stunning colors.
-But have you ever considered the different techniques for editing your flower photography with apps?
+But have you ever considered the different techniques for editing your flower photography with photoshop apps?
 There are so many ways to enhance their beauty, and in this tutorial you’ll discover five editing techniques from subtle enhancements to artistic effects such as painterly styles, textures, motion blur and abstracts.

 I really enjoy photographing flowers and editing them in creative ways.
 Image editing apps can help you to fine tune your image and bring out the beauty you saw when you snapped the photo.

 Whether you want to use subtle edits to enhance the natural colors, or apply artistic and abstract effects, there’s a huge range of photo editing apps that offer creative tools to suit your needs.